Advancing High-Resolution Video-Language Representation with Large-Scale Video Transcriptions: Experiments

-\paragraph{Datasets} \textbf{(a) MSRVTT-QA}~\cite{xu2017video} is created based on video and captions in MSR-VTT, containing 10K videos and 243K open-ended questions.
+\textbf{(a) MSRVTT-QA}~\cite{xu2017video} is created based on video and captions in MSR-VTT \cite{xu2016msr}.
 Given a question in a complete sentence, the model selects an answer from a pre-defined set. \textbf{(b) MSRVTT multiple-choice test}~\cite{yu2018jsfusion} is a multiple-choice task with videos as queries, and captions as answers.
-Each video contains five candidate captions, with only one positive match.
-The benchmark has 2,990 questions for the multiple-choice test. \textbf{(c) TGIF-QA}~\cite{jang2017tgif} contains 165K QA pairs on 72K GIF videos.
+Each video contains five candidate captions, with only one positive match. \textbf{(c) TGIF-QA}~\cite{jang2017tgif} is build on GIF videos.
 We experiment with three TGIF-QA tasks: \textit{Action} is defined as a multiple-choice task to identify an action that has been repeated in a video. \textit{Transition} aims to identify the state before or after another state. \textit{FrameQA} is about open-ended questions about the given video.
 The task objective is identical to MSRVTT-QA.
+More details are in the supplementary materials.

 \paragraph{Implementation Details} For TGIF Action and Transition, we respectively concatenate five candidate answers with the question into five sequences.
 On top of the [CLS] token of the question, we train a two-layer MLP to predict the confidence of the five candidates with cross-entropy loss.
 For MSRVTT-QA and TGIF Frame, we encode the answers in a one-hot fashion, and train 2-layer MLP classifier over all answer candidates with a cross-entropy loss on-top of the [CLS] token of the question.
 For MSRVTT Multiple-choice, we directly choose the answer with the highest similarity.
-We choose one segment containing seven frames for TGIF and MSR-VTT.
-For MSR-VTT, we resize HR frame of each segment to 720p and LR frames to 180p.
-Due to the various resolution of videos in TGIF, we set the max edge of LR frames to 192 and HR frame to 768, then all pad to square frames.
-We set max epoch to 80 for TGIF and 20 for MSRVTT-QA with 5e-5 learning rate with a multi-step decay.
-We report the results of model with best performance on validation set.
 We set the max batch size to fine-tune on 8 V100 32G GPUs.
+More details are in the supplementary materials.